go-gorm/gorm.io/pages/docs/models.md

 }
 ```

-You can also embed a normal struct field using tag `embedded`, for example:
+For normal struct field, you can embed it with tag `embedded`, for example:

 ```go
 type Author struct {